Clarksburg, West Virginia: Transportation

-Clarksburg sits at the crossroads of U.S. Route 50 (part of the Appalachian Corridor D) and Interstate 79.
-Other major highways serving the city include West Virginia Route 20, West Virginia Route 58, U.S. Route 19, West Virginia Route 98, and West Virginia Route 279.
+Clarksburg is at the crossroads of U.S. Route 50 (Corridor D), the main arterial route for Clarksburg, and Interstate 79.
+Other major highways include West Virginia Route 20, West Virginia Route 58, U.S. Route 19, and West Virginia Route 98.

-The Northwestern Turnpike—chartered in 1827 and begun in 1831—reached Clarksburg in 1836 and was macadamized from the Tygart Valley River to Parkersburg by 1848.
-The Baltimore and Ohio Railroad extended its line from Grafton to Clarksburg in 1856, making the city an important regional shipping and transportation center.
+The Northwestern Turnpike, now known as U.S. Route 50, chartered in 1827, and began in 1831, reached Clarksburg in 1836 and was macadamized from the Tygarts Valley River to Parkersburg in 1848.

+The Baltimore and Ohio Railroad reached Clarksburg from Grafton in 1856.